ethstorage/pm/dev-guide.md

 ## Developer Guide to Optimism in EthStorage

-This document provides instructions for contributing to EthStorage's Optimism Monorepo.
+This document provides comprehensive instructions for contributing to EthStorage's Optimism Monorepo.
 It outlines a practical process for running tests locally to verify code changes and ensure successful CircleCI tests.

+### Best Practices

-It is good practice to conduct static checks and tests locally every time before merging code changes into the default branch.
+It is advisable to conduct static checks and tests locally before merging any code changes into the default branch.

 ## Local Checks and Tests: Run with One Command

-This section provides a very convenient way to perform all checks and tests with just one command.
+This section describes a convenient method to perform all checks and tests with a single command.

-If you are a first-time contributor to EthStorage's Optimism repository or are not yet using `mise` to manage your software dependencies, please complete [the steps to set up your development environment](#environment-setup).
+If you are a first-time contributor to EthStorage's Optimism repository or are not yet using `mise` for managing software dependencies, please complete [the steps to set up your development environment](#environment-setup).

-Now, in the root directory of your Optimism repo, execute this command, with the placeholders replaced with your RPC endpoints prepared in [this step](#prepare-rpc-endpoints).
+In the root directory of your Optimism repo, execute the following command, replacing the placeholders with your [prepared](#prepare-rpc-endpoints) RPC endpoints:

 ```bash
 # Set your own RPC URLs below.